-For 2022, the amount of elective deferrals that you can contribute to your traditional 401(k) plan is $20,500.
-Those who are 50 or older are allowed to defer an additional $6,500 a year, for a total of $27,000.
+For 2023, the amount of elective deferrals that you can contribute to your traditional 401(k) plan is $22,500.
+Those who are 50 or older are allowed to defer an additional $7,500 a year, for a total of $30,000.
 These limits are subject to cost of living increases.
 The limit for contributions to an IRA has increased to $6,500.
 Read more about limits and changes here.

 These limits apply to all 401(k) plans that you participate in (i.e. add all contributions in all the plans you participate in to determine if you exceeded the limit).
 Simple IRA plans and IRAs have different deferral limits.

 When you file for an extension, your returns will be due six months from the original filing deadline.
 For corporations and partnerships, the extended due date is September 15th.
 For individuals, the extended due date is October 15th.
 Remember that any tax liability is still due on the original filing deadline.

 Health insurance premiums for self-employed individuals are deductible on individual tax returns.
 There are certain requirements that must be met, so it is essential to discuss your situation with us to determine the appropriate tax treatment.